 The world seems like such a scary place and I know firsthand that things can definitely go wrong!
 But by the same token, shit can hit the fan at any place, at any time, even at home, so you really shouldn’t live your life in fear.
 Get out there, make the most of every day and create memories that you’ll cherish for the rest of your life.

-Keep up to date with Ellen’s latest travel adventures and get inspiration for travelling the world solo on her travel blog.
+Keep up to date with Ellen’s latest travel adventures and get inspiration for traveling the world solo on her travel blog.